Jacob Two Two Meets the Hooded Fang (1999 film): Synopsis

 This humorous children's story recounts the adventure of a young boy who strives to be heard.
 As The Globe and Mail writer James Bradshaw writes, Jacob Two-Two is "two plus two plus two years old, has two brothers and two sisters, and has to say everything twice just to be heard; odd numbers aren't his thing."
 This quirk gives rise to his nickname "Two-Two".
 One day, he decides to buy the groceries for his parents, where he says, typically for Two-Two: "I want two pounds of firm, ripe tomatoes.
 I want two pounds of firm, ripe tomatoes."
 Misunderstanding Jacob, the clerk threatens to have him arrested for "insulting a grown-up"; Jacob runs from the store and eventually finds himself in court.
 He is sentenced to two years, two months, two weeks and two minutes by the judge (Ice-T) in the Children's Prison hundreds of miles away from civilization.
 His place of punishment is a dark, dirty dungeon-like place where the children work and are kept in cells.
 There are the three head characters, Master Fish, a fish/human, Mistress Fowl, a bird-like woman and the Hooded Fang himself.
 They also have green henchmen who spray "slime resistors" at the children to prevent them escaping.
 Two child agents try to help him out, as the children also devise a plan for escape.

+Production

+Costume design was by Linda Muir, who had won awards for costume design on Exotica and Lilies, both Genie Award winners for best picture.